artem-devitsky/script-collection/README.md

 Thats my public collection of scripts for various purposes.

 ### pythonizer3000.sh
-pythonizer3000.sh is a script that's was develop just for fun when i'm tryed to cheat python assesment when apply in ${companyName} at position of bash-scripting guy.
+pythonizer3000.sh is a script that's was develop just for fun when i'm tryed to cheat python assessment when apply in ${companyName} at position of bash-scripting guy.
 Yes, they test bash scripter with python.
 LOL.
 No, it doesn't fly at codility.com.
 May be script would be helpfull later.